icelu/icelu.github.io/_pages/research.md

 </figure>

-In collaboration with [Prof. Louxin Zhang](https://blog.nus.edu.sg/louxinzhang/), we developed algorithms related to two fundamental problems in phylogenetic networks, the tree containment problem (TCP) and the cluster containment problem (CCP).
+We previously developed algorithms related to two fundamental problems in phylogenetic networks, the tree containment problem (TCP) and the cluster containment problem (CCP).
-We are interested to solve other related problems.
+We are interested in solving other related problems.

 ### References: